pnp/sp-dev-fx-extensions/samples/react-command-print/README.md

 1.0|Dec 05, 2018|Initial release
 1.1|May 02, 2021|Replace typestyle with mergeStyles (Ari Gunawan)

-## Disclaimer
-**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

----

 ## Minimal Path to Awesome

 - Clone this repository